 In the previous contract, the department would not have to release the records except for various reasons, one of which being that the release was “authorized by statute.”
 This provision is crossed out in the new contract.

 The State Police will only have to disclose personnel records if there is an imminent threat to the officer’s safety or under court order.

 The section of the contract is listed in the “supersedence appendix” to the contract under the listing “New Provision,” and shows that Connecticut General Statute 4-193 is to be overridden by the contract.

 CGS 4-193 concerns informing employees of agency regulations related to personal records disclosure and the state’s Freedom of Information laws.

-Connecticut is the only state in the country in which a labor contract can override state law.
+Connecticut is one of, if not the only, states in the country in which a labor contract can override a broad range state statutes.

 Following a car chase and officer-involved shooting in Wethersfield, media outlets obtained Officer Layau Eulizier’s personnel records from his time in the Manchester Police Department.